davidecatucci3/efficient-matrix-mul-MPI/README.md

    - Results are merged efficiently through MPI communication.

 3. **Mode 2** (`A×B < n_cores`):
-   - When there are **fewer operations than cores**, some cores remain idle.
+   - When there are **fewer operations than cores**, n_cores are created but just A*B are used at the end.
    - Future improvements may include assigning extra multiplications to idle cores.

 ---